-Before we shed light on the importance of blockchain, let us invest some time in comprehending the need of blockchains in the first place.
-In this module, we shall also focus on the problems that are associated with blockchains and what is being done to mitigate those issues.
+Before we shed light on the benefits of blockchain, let us invest some time in comprehending the need of blockchains in the first place.
+In this module, we shall also focus on the problems with blockchains and what is being done to mitigate those issues.
 In addition, we will also detail you about the future of blockchains.

 Here we have the list of topics if you want to jump right into a specific one:

-There can be hundreds of reasons for why we need blockchains, and there can be hundred further ways in which blockchains benefit us.
-Blockchains can be used in cloud migration, education, digital IDs, voting, data sharing, and many other sectors due to the robustness they bring to the table.
-With anonymity, immutability, and security being their trademark features, blockchains have carved a niche in the marketplace.
+There can be hundreds of reasons why we need blockchain, and there can be a hundred further ways that showcase the benefits of blockchain.
+Owing to blockchain advantages, they can be used in cloud migration, education, digital IDs, voting, data sharing, and many other sectors due to the robustness they bring to the table.
+With anonymity, immutability, and security being their trademark features, blockchain has carved a niche in the marketplace.
 Once a function/code has been locked into a blockchain and passed through the server, it cannot be manipulated.
 Similarly, since the code/function can’t be tampered with, results do not fluctuate.
-Hence, it won’t be wrong to conclude that blockchains benefit us inevitably by facilitating a sense of security.
+Hence, it won’t be wrong to conclude that the benefits of blockchains are more than we can ever think of.

 Today, across a plethora of verticals, globally acclaimed enterprises are traversing through the applications of blockchains to disrupt, transit, and renovate traditional business models.
-While numerous C-suite executives are still in pursuit of the right blockchain implementation, some from their kin have been able to successfully leverage the capabilities of this top-notch technology.
-They are now able to revamp their revenue streams owing to many a benefit that blockchains offer, including greater transparency, enhanced security, improved trace-ability, increased efficiency and speed of transactions, and reduced operational costs.
+While numerous C-suite executives are still in pursuit of the right blockchain implementation, some from their kin have been able to successfully leverage the blockchain advantages.
+They are now able to revamp their revenue streams owing to many a benefit that blockchains offer, including greater transparency, enhanced security, improved traceability, increased efficiency and speed of transactions, and reduced operational costs.
 From global supply chains to financial services to healthcare, blockchain has the proclivity to revolutionize every industry.
 It is necessary to understand that blockchains are not just about digital currencies.
-There is a lot more to blockchains.
+There is a lot more to blockchain advantages.
 Numerous startups are implementing blockchains in their business models and are doing significantly well in terms of profitability and productivity.
 The most stand-out features of blockchains being transparency and security, companies are relying on this buzz-technology without any haste.

 Blockchain technology offers neoteric tools for authentication and authorization in the digital world.
 These tools preclude the requisite for multiple centralized administrators.
-As a result, blockchains facilitate the creation of new digital relationships.
-By formalizing and securing new digital relationships, the blockchain technology is well poised to create the backbone of a layer of the Internet for transactional and value-based interactions.
-Blockchains bring in flexibility by enabling multiple parties to write new entries into a system of records.
+As a result, blockchain facilitates the creation of new digital relationships.
+By formalizing and securing new digital relationships, blockchain advantages are well poised to create the backbone of a layer of the Internet for transactional and value-based interactions.
+Blockchain brings in flexibility by enabling multiple parties to write new entries into a system of records.
 Also, each record remains secure as it is held by many custodians.
 Any third-party entity can both review previous entries and record new ones.
 The blocks and the content within the blockchains are protected by powerful cryptography.
-In this way, blockchains allow a digital currency to maintain a trusted transaction network without relying on a central authority.
+In this way, blockchain allows a digital currency to maintain a trusted transaction network without relying on a central authority.
 It is for this reason that digital currencies are thought of as ‘decentralized.’
 This decentralized approach makes blockchain the most secure technology ever invented, the reason why it is leveraged for conducting the most sophisticated forms of transactions.

 But a few constraints do tag along with every technology.
 Blockchain is no exception.